Antennas, Antenna Cables, Wireless Products: Technical Articles

 Types:

-Both RG174 and LMR-100 come in various versions, especially designed for specific environments.
-You can find these cables in their regular form, or as ultra-flexible versions, or even with UV resistance for outdoors installations.
+RG174 and LMR-100 come in various versions specially designed for specific environments.
+You can find these cables in their regular form as ultra-flexible versions, or even with UV resistance for outdoor installations.

 Associated Wireless Technologies:

-• RG174: Due to its higher Attenuation, RG174 is commonly employed in low-power short-distance applications, such as Wi-Fi antennas, GPS systems, and certain mobile communications.
+• RG174: Due to its higher Attenuation, RG174 is commonly employed in low-power, short-distance applications, such as Wi-Fi antennas, GPS systems, and mobile communications.

-• LMR-100: LMR-100, with its superior Attenuation performance, finds its applications in a broader range of wireless technologies.
-This includes 2G/ 3G/4G cellular, WLAN, RFID, and more.
+• LMR-100: LMR-100, with its superior Attenuation performance, finds applications in a broader range of wireless technologies, including 2G/ 3G/4G cellular, WLAN, RFID, and more.

 Applications & Suitability for Specific IoT Applications: